jayqi/typenames/README.md

 ### Annotated (`include_extras`)

-This option controls whether to render `typing.Annotated` (or `typing_extensions.Annotated` if using Python 3.8) and the extra metadata. `Annotated` is a [typing special form](https://docs.python.org/3/library/typing.html#typing.Annotated) introduced in Python 3.9 and originally specified by [PEP 593](https://peps.python.org/pep-0593/).
+This option controls whether to render `Annotated` and the extra metadata. `typing.Annotated` is a [typing special form](https://docs.python.org/3/library/typing.html#typing.Annotated) introduced in Python 3.9 and originally specified by [PEP 593](https://peps.python.org/pep-0593/).
 Many libraries like [Pydantic](https://docs.pydantic.dev/latest/concepts/fields/#using-annotated), [FastAPI](https://fastapi.tiangolo.com/python-types/#type-hints-with-metadata-annotations), and [Typer](https://typer.tiangolo.com/tutorial/arguments/optional/#an-alternative-cli-argument-declaration) use it to attach metadata to type annotations that are used at runtime.

 By default, typenames will _not_ render `Annotated` and extra metadata.
 Set `include_extras=True` to render them.